vanhoefm/fragattacks/research/README.md

    algorithms such as TKIP or GCMP are not supported.

 7. If you updated the code using git, execute `./build.sh` again (see [Prerequisites](#prerequisites)).
+   It might also help to recreate the python virtualenv environment.

 8. If your Wi-Fi dongle is unreliable, use it from a live CD or USB.
 A virtual machine can be unreliable.